 How to Enroll in Permission-Only Courses in English

-2) Complete the "Request for Permission to Enroll" form;
+2) Complete and submit the online permission form or the hard-copy "Request for Permission to Enroll" form.

-4) Receive e-mail confirmation that you have been given permission to enroll;
+3) Receive email confirmation from the English Department that you have been given permission to enroll.

-5) On your assigned enrollment date, use iSIS to enroll in the section for which you have been given permission.
+4) On your assigned enrollment date, use KSIS to enroll in the section for which you have been given permission.

-- Go early to get your first choice—even if you have a late enrollment date, you can still obtain permission for the section you want.
+- Make your request early to get your first choice—even if you have a late enrollment date, you can still obtain permission for the section you want.